What are Metering Modes?

 Now let’s have a look at when you might want to use spot.

 When you’ve got a sun glaring straight down your lens and a big bright sky right next to it, it’s a lot harder for evaluative to get it right and you’re going to end up with silhouettes – this is when I like to switch to spot metering.

-Remember that the spot in the center of the frame is very small, so make sure you have it pointed on something important like skin, as I have in this photo.
+Remember that the spot in the centre of the frame is very small, so make sure you have it pointed on something important like skin, as I have in this photo.

-Take some time and experiment with the different modes; you’ll be surprised at the difference it can make.
+Take some time and experiment with the different metering modes; you’ll be surprised at the difference it can make.